CSLiuPeng/NewHardwareDB-PaperList/Patent/GPU数据库专利.md

 + Methods and systems for hardware acceleration of streamed database operations and queries based on multiple hardware accelerators
 + Using shared dictionaries on join columns to improve performance of joins in relational databases
 + 一种基于RDMA的分布式内存数据库查询引擎系统
++ System for processing multiple queries using gpu
++ Query support method and system based on stored data in ClickHouse database
++ A kind of single-table multi-column sequence storage method for a column database